 In his time as head of the National Theatre, Hytner carved a reputation for blending Shakespeare's blank verse with a contemporary aesthetic.
 He christened his newly-opened Bridge Theatre with a rousing take on Julius Caesar, which was staged in the round and allowed audience members to join the crowd of Roman plebeians forming an angry mob around Ben Whishaw's Brutus.
 Though Hytner has helmed plenty of Shakespeare productions, this will be his first time directing A Midsummer Night's Dream.

-We are once again invited to 'sit close up to the action, or follow it on foot' but this time it's 'a dream world of feuding fairies and uncontrollable desire' as Hytner directs an immersive production.
+Audiences are invited to 'sit close up to the action, or follow it on foot' but this time it's 'a dream world of feuding fairies and uncontrollable desire' as he directs an immersive production.
 The fantastical comedy, with its play-within-a-play, strange spells and mischievous fairies offers rich potential for immersion.
 And with Olivier-winner Bunny Christie (Curious Incident of the Dog in the Night-Time) designing the set, we expect a bold and playful interpretation of the illusions and theatricality at the heart of the play.

 |A Midsummer Night's Dream, Bridge Theatre

 |Bridge Theatre, 3 Potters Fields Park, London, SE1 2SG | MAP

 03 Jun 19 – 31 Aug 19, 7:30 PM – 10:00 PM

 |Click here for more information